 Newcomers Night

 The evening takes place in two halves.
-Usually in the first half, we explore one of two Buddhist meditations.
+Usually in the first, we explore one of two Buddhist meditations.
 After a short break, we will introduce another aspect of Buddhism with an opportunity for discussion.

 Meditation